DSI-CSIR Bursary South Africa 2023 – 2024

 Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

-- South African ID document (certified copy)
+- ID document, if a South African citizen (certified copy)

-- Passport and proof of Permanent Residency, if an international student (certified copies)
+- Passport and proof of permanent residency, if an international student (certified copies)

 - University degree certificate (certified copy)